HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 When selecting the type of air filter that you use in your home’s HVAC system, there are two main types of filters: disposable air filters, and electrostatic air filters.
 While most people use the former, there are a few advantages to using electrostatic air filters.

-In this article, we’ll discuss what electrostatic air filters are, how they work, and in what situation you should use them in your home’s AC or heating system.
+In this article, I’ll discuss what electrostatic air filters are, how they work, and in what situation you should use them in your home’s AC or heating system.

 What are electrostatic air filters?

 Electrostatic air filters are air filters that filter out particles by means of static electricity.
 If you have seen washable, metal air filters, then those are electrostatic air filters.

 In fact, the terms “washable air filter” and “electrostatic air filter” have become interchangeable since most electrostatic air filters are the washable, metal type.
 For the purposes of this article, I’m going to be discussing these types of filters.

 However, it should be pointed out that some disposable pleated air filters also use electrostatic attraction to filter out particles.
 So pleated filters are, to some extent, electrostatic air filters as well (although their primary means of filtration is mechanical and not electrostatic).

 Electrostatic air filters clean air by means of static electricity.
 If you have ever rubbed your socks on the carpet then you’re already familiar with static electricity and how powerful it can be.

 The difference in charges of particles is what causes static electricity.
 Electrostatic air filters use this phenomenon to remove particles from the air by attracting the particles to the air filter.